 Royal Dutch Shell (RDSB) Given “Overweight” Rating at Barclays

+The company also recently declared a dividend, which was paid on Monday, March 26th.
+Stockholders of record on Thursday, February 15th were given a dividend of $0.47 per share.
+The ex-dividend date was Thursday, February 15th.
+This represents a dividend yield of 1.35%.

-TRADEMARK VIOLATION WARNING: This piece of content was originally reported by Macon Daily and is the property of of Macon Daily.
-If you are reading this piece of content on another website, it was copied illegally and republished in violation of United States and international copyright & trademark law.
-The original version of this piece of content can be read at https://macondaily.com/2018/04/07/royal-dutch-shells-rdsb-overweight-rating-reaffirmed-at-barclays-updated-updated.html.
+TRADEMARK VIOLATION WARNING: This report was originally posted by Macon Daily and is the property of of Macon Daily.
+If you are accessing this report on another publication, it was stolen and republished in violation of US & international copyright laws.
+The legal version of this report can be read at https://macondaily.com/2018/04/12/royal-dutch-shell-rdsb-rating-reiterated-by-barclays-updated.html.

 About Royal Dutch Shell